niart/Aachen-Indoor-VPR/readme.md

 For varying lighting experiments, Trip0 and Trip2 are mixed and split evenly for training and testing.

 ## 1. Preprocess dataset
+You can skip the rest of this step if you download preprocessed datasets.
+Otherwise:

 First and foremost,

 ```python
 git clone https://github.com/niart/Aachen-Indoor-VPR.git
 cd Aachen-Indoor-VPR/preprocess
 ```
-You can skip the rest of this step if you download preprocessed datasets (titled `wide/narrow_tripx.zip`) from [HERE](https://drive.google.com/drive/folders/1Tz2tVOaChiXmHDxMNNozGww2RLLo5FZ2?usp=sharing).
-Otherwise, if you start from a xxx.aedat4 file:

 A) Mannually divide the arena into 4*4 sections: